teracyhq/blog/source/_posts/2017-06-15-how-to-extend-teracy-dev-to-work-with-kubernetes.markdown

 ## Setting up Kubernetes local deployment

 I've shown you how to extend `teracy-dev` to install new software packages.
-It is very simple, just follow the steps I describe above to apply for all other projects.
+It is very simple, just follow the steps I described above to apply for all other projects.

 `kubectl` and `gcloud` are used to work with Google Container Engine (GKE), however, we want to install Kubernetes to test on local dev, too.
 So I will have another blog post to cover this more